Complimentary article from David McKenna, VP Engineering at Axway.

 API microgateway deployment

 Every microservice will have a corresponding API microgateway.
 The API microgateway will follow the sidecar application pattern.
 A sidecar application is deployed along each microservice that is deployed.
 It is conceptually attached to the “parent” service, in the same manner, a motorcycle sidecar is attached to the motorcycle–hence the name.
-A sidecar runs alongside the service as a second process and provides “platform infrastructure features” (see feature list below):
+A sidecar runs alongside the service as a second process and provides “platform infrastructure features” (see the feature list below):

 Source Code Management (SCM) friendly and stored on disk as files.